d-smith/ml-speciality-notes/0-ml-exam-basics.md

 * leave-one-out: use one data point as our test, run training with the rest
 * k-fold: randomly split the data into k folds, and for each fold train the model and record the error

+### Step 5 - Data Visualization & Analysis

+* Feature - an attribute in your training dataset
+* Label - variable you are trying to predict, not a feature

+Types of Viz

+* Statistics
+* Scatter plots
+* Histograms - use to find outliers

+Skew, feature and class distribution

+Numerical - count, mean, max
+Categorical - counts via histograms

+Feature-target correlation: scatter plots

+### Step 6 - Feature Engineering